Collared Trogon

 Key Features

-- Bright red belly separated by a white breast band
+- Bright red belly with a narrow white breast band

 - Finely barred black-and-white undertail feathers